andriyko/browser-dispatcher/README.md

 **Note:** the application is not signed by Apple Developer ID.
 By default, Mac OS will not open an app from an unidentified developer.

-In the Finder, locate `BrowserDispatcher.app` and Control-click the app icon, then choose Open from the shortcut menu.
+In the Finder, locate *BrowserDispatcher.app* and Control-click the app icon, then choose Open from the shortcut menu.
+Make *BrowserDispatcher.app* default web browser.
+You can use the app menu `Preferences > Make default browser` or go to `System Preferences > General > Default web browser`.

+The application is an agent app, that is, menu bar app that does not appear in the Dock or Force Quit window.

 ## Running from source
 You'll need certain packages installed before you can build and run Browser Dispatcher locally.